Candidates pursuing research degrees at GDI are part of the Rory and Elizabeth Brooks Doctoral College, a multidisciplinary research community.

 PhD researchers benefit from structured opportunities for skills development, including:

 - maximising research impact;

 - presentational skills;

 Opportunities to attend training courses and gain access to paid teaching assistant work are also available.

 PhD researchers make an essential contribution to the vibrant research environment that is the Global Development Institute.
-Our research is centred around four key themes:
+Our research is centred around 7 key groups: